-There was once a family of bears who lived in a cozy cottage in the woods.
-There was a great big Papa Bear, a medium size Momma Bear, and a little tiny baby bear.
+There was once a family of bears who lived in a cosy cottage in the woods.
+There was a great big Papa Bear, a medium-size Momma Bear, and a little tiny baby bear.

 One morning Mama Bear cooked them some porridge for breakfast.
 As the porridge was too hot to eat, the three bears decided to take a walk in the woods while it cooled.

 They had not been gone long when a little girl named Goldilocks came along.
 She had been picking flowers and had wandered into the woods.
 When she saw the three bears cottage, she smiled and clapped her hands.
 “How pretty!” she cried.
 “I wonder who lives there?”
 She stood on her toes and peaked in the window.
 There didn’t seem to be anyone home, so Goldilocks opened the door and went right inside!

 The first thing she saw was the table set with three bowls of porridge; a great big bowl for Papa Bear, a medium-size bowl for Momma Bear, and a tiny little bowl for baby bear.
 “Oh, that porridge smells good!”
 Goldilocks said.
 Then, as she was feeling a little hungry, she picked up a spoon and tasted the porridge in the Great Big Bowl.

 “OUCH!” she cried, dropping the spoon.
 “That porridge is MUCH too hot!”

 She tasted the porridge in the medium-size bowl.
 But that porridge was MUCH too cold.